Photographers of Great Britain and Ireland 1840 to 1940

 Currently supporting the ‘We Called to See You – Victorian Cartes de Visite’ exhibition at the College of Optometrists in London.

-If you want to identify who is in your photograph – click here
+If you want to try to identify who is in your photograph – click here

 - date a family photograph – click here